ngandjuialphonse/clinical-genomics-platform/docs/learning/02-fastapi-backend.md

 -   `GET /samples/`: Get a list of samples (with filtering and pagination).
 -   `GET /samples/{sample_id}`: Get a single sample with its details.
 -   `POST /qc_metrics/`: Ingest QC metrics from the pipeline.

-## Interview Talking Point

-> "I built the backend using FastAPI, leveraging its automatic data validation and documentation features.
-I designed a service-oriented architecture to separate the business logic from the API routing, which makes the code more maintainable and testable.
-The API provides endpoints for all CRUD operations and is designed to be consumed by both the Streamlit dashboard and other programmatic clients."